Extrahepatic Bile Duct Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Extrahepatic Bile Duct Cancer

-Extrahepatic bile duct cancer is a rare disease in which malignant (cancer) cells form in the part of bile duct that is outside the liver.
+Extrahepatic bile duct cancer is a rare disease in which malignant (cancer) cells form in the ducts that are outside the liver.

-Having colitis or certain liver diseases can increase the risk of developing extrahepatic bile duct cancer.
+Having colitis or certain liver diseases can increase the risk of extrahepatic bile duct cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors include having any of the following disorders:

 - Primary sclerosing cholangitis.